-Clinical, hospital, or workplace setting courses are delivered at professional sites throughout the region, often outside of those owned and maintained by the College.
-These courses vary by program and afford the student real-world, hands-on experience, i.e. nursing practicum courses in area hospitals, clinical courses in professional healthcare environments and area schools, and/or workplace settings such as area businesses, golf courses, etc.
+Clinical, hospital, or workplace setting courses are completed at professional sites throughout the region, often outside of those owned and maintained by the College.
+These courses vary by program and afford the student real-world, hands-on experience, i.e. nursing practicum courses in area hospitals, clinical courses in professional healthcare environments and area schools, and/or workplace settings such as area businesses and golf courses.